 Avoid dark colors in areas that you would like to appear larger.
 Using white, pale gray, cream, and light blue hues will keep the space light and open.
-Using a monochromatic color scheme in the room, such as white, cream, and beige will help expand the appearance of the space.
+Using a monochromatic color scheme in the room, such as white, cream, and beige, will help expand the space’s appearance.
 A trick many interior decorators use in small spaces is to paint the walls light and paint the ceiling darker to draw eyes upward and create an illusion of height.

 Use Mirrors StrategicallyUse Mirrors Strategically

 If you hang a mirror on the opposite wall from a window, it will reflect light around the room and help make a room look and feel larger.
 The bigger your mirror, the bigger the result.
 Natural light brightens a small space, so choose sheer privacy curtains to filter the sunlight rather than block it completely.

 Chests, armoires, and bookcases give you places to store your belongings or a collection of knick-knacks, but they also take up a lot of space and look bulky in a small room.
 Use floating shelves on walls or in place of nightstands to give you ample storage space without using valuable floor space.
 Don’t overlook the wall space above window frames – you can often use this space for shelving.